 My career prior to 2019 had consisted of a variety of marketing experience.
 I decided to take this journey to become a teacher four years ago, because I wanted to make a change.
 I wanted to make a change in my life and that of my family, but more importantly, I wanted to make a change in young student’s lives.

 My first classroom teaching experience was at a young age during high school when I taught modules in social sciences and English in a program called School Within A School (S.W.S.).
 It was a program in which I was selected to, where I had the opportunity to write curriculum and identify with peers.
 Oversight of the S.W.S. program came from a board of students and teachers.

-Additionally, I have coached youth sports for Lincoln Youth Soccer Association (LYSA), Lincoln Little League, the Town of Lincoln Parks & Recreation (Basketball) and McCall YMCA (Basketball).
+Additionally, I have coached 5th Grade Co-Ed and Middle School Basketball at The Grace School (at Meeting Street).
+I have years of experience coaching youth sports for Lincoln Youth Soccer Association (LYSA), Lincoln Little League, the Town of Lincoln Parks & Recreation (Basketball) and McCall YMCA (Basketball).
 I am a nationally accredited coach for basketball through NFHS.

-In addition to my special education teaching experience, I have student teaching experience at the fourth-grade level.
-During this in-service experience, I enjoyed working with students on a variety of subjects, but specifically in regards to social emotional learning.
+During my in-service experience, I have enjoyed working with students on a variety of subjects, but specifically in regards to social emotional learning.
 I realized how important it is to connect with students, build relationships and educate and care for the whole being.